 Even DOD.

-People be surprised about that.
+People would be surprised about that.

-I mean, do you do you think it's incompetence?
+I mean, do you think it's incompetence?

 How much of it's incompetence and how much of it is the actions of our enemy?

-Uh well, it depends on what enemy you're talking about.
+Well, it depends on what enemy you're talking about.

-But see, here's the problem that you're talking about an enemy that has infiltrated our administration.
+You're talking about an enemy that has infiltrated our administration.

-So when you say the enemy, you're really talking about uh a lot of the people that are in our administration.
+So when you say the enemy, you're really talking about a lot of the people that are in our administration.

-John, that's that's an amazing statement.
+John, that's an amazing statement.

 Here's my only issue with what you said, right?